Vermicelli payasam or kheer is one of the traditional sweets prepared all across India. It is a delicious, quick & easy preparation for many festivals

 The second ingredient for this week’s ingredients exchange is multicolored vermicelli from Mireille.
-My plan was to make savory vermicelli and had a few ideas in mind.
-But this morning when I opened the box to cook the vermicelli, I felt the colorful vermicelli would look better as a dessert and, vermicelli had a vanilla-ish smell to it.
-In the last minute I changed my mind and made vermicelli pudding ~ payasam ~ kheer, instead.
+Initial plan was to make savory vermicelli.
+Since multicolored vermicelli is colorful, it is more appetizing as a dessert than in a savory form.
+In addition, vermicelli had a vanilla-ish smell to it.
+Hence in the last minute I changed my mind and prepared vermicelli pudding ~ payasam ~ kheer, instead.

 - 1 tbsp Raisins